chickennuggets2/chickennuggets2/README.md

 × Sometimes im pretty random and I like to joke around, but if u r more sensitive, feel free to tell me if something makes u uncomfortable.
 Unfortunately, sometimes I dont pay attention to my words and I might offend u, which is never my intention.

-× I think the DNI part is clear...racist, homophobe, transphobe, darkshipper, judges me because of my interests...etc.
+× I think the DNI part is clear...racist, homophobe, transphobe, judges me because of my interests...etc.

 × I get bored of a pony quickly, so u won't see the same one in three days.